 Why a moon garden?

 We have a fairly large garden at our home.
-My husband has portioned off a part of our land to grow fruit and vegetables and I have worked on planting native plants that will attract both hummingbirds and butterflies to the front of our house.
+My husband portioned off a part of our land to grow fruit and vegetables and I work on planting native plants that will attract both hummingbirds and butterflies to the front of our house.
 My husband sits in an office all day and I’m running around with the kids; we rarely have time to enjoy our garden while the sun is still out.

 That’s why the kids, my husband, and I decided it might be fun to plant a moon garden!